The configuration dialog provides the following options:

-Click and select XML Attribute Injection from the pop-up menu.
+Click and select XML Attribute Injection from the list.
 After adding a new XML injection, select the ID of the Language to inject and optionally specify the prefix/suffix that make up the injection's context.

 In the XML Tag pane, specify the local name (i.e. the name without any namespace prefix) and the namespace URI of the XML tag surrounding the text that should be treated as the selected language.
 The name field should not be empty, however the namespace field is optional.

 The Local Name field takes a regular expression which makes it is possible to specify e.g. multiple tag names (name1|name2), case-insensitive names (e.g. (?i)tagname matches tagname as well as TagName), etc. Be sure not to enter any whitespace characters as they would be significant for the match.

 This is similar to the XML text configuration.
 However, it is possible to leave the name of the XML Tag empty which means that the configuration will apply to any attribute that matches the configured name, regardless of its containing XML tag.

 The attribute's name takes the local name of the attribute and is also specified as a regular expression.
 This can be e.g. used to match e.g. HTML event handler attributes by specifying the name "on.*".
 The attribute name may also be empty (unless the tag name is empty as well) which means that the configuration applies to all attributes of the containing tag.

 The Advanced pane for XML Text and Attributes allows an even more fine-grained control over the injection process.

 This field takes a regular expression that determines what part of the XML text's or attribute's value the language should be injected into.
 This can be used to inject the language only into values that match a certain pattern or to inject it into multiple parts that match the pattern.
 This is done by using the first capturing group of the pattern as the target for the injection.